 I especially like my Ink Corner, which has two different shelf styles that hold all my favorite and frequently-used fountain pen inks close at hand and where I can gaze at them all day.

 Check out the INK TOWER on the left side of the Ink Corner.
 I used to keep my inks stacked in a wooden wine bottle box, and when the one I had for years wore out and I couldn’t find a replacement, this is what I thought of next.

 I live in Los Angeles, and local friends have advised me that the tower approach for glass bottle of fountain pen ink is an unwise setup in earthquake territory, but I just love it so much, I haven’t made any adjustments yet.
 If you try this at home and you live on a fault line, two options I thought of were sticky tack underneath the bottles, and installing some kind of a rail around the bottles on each shelf, like maybe a rubber bandy thing that goes around the back of the unit.

 On the top shelf of the Ink Tower I keep 2 wooden cups of fountain pens: Lamy Safaris and Al-Stars not currently in use.
 My every day Lamys and currently inked “posh pens” are in the cups and pouches on the desk, ready to use throw into my knapsack to go out.

 The red shelves hold all my Ink Drop samples from over the years in cigar boxes, and the “posh” pens not currently in use.
-I’ve provided a link to Ink Drop here, but sadly, this program from Goulet Pens is discontinued as of April 2016, which is kind of a relief to me, since I’ve got a lot of catching up to do, but I’m still really going to miss it.
+Sadly, this program from Goulet Pens is discontinued as of April 2016, which is kind of a relief to me, since I’ve got a lot of catching up to do, but I still really miss it.